jonathanrao99/SwiftGuardWaitlist/README.md

 SwiftGuard is the next generation security app that provides advanced scam protection, VPN security, and comprehensive digital safety features.

 This is a Next.js project for the SwiftGuard waitlist, featuring marketing pages and comprehensive security features.
+The application includes a waitlist system that collects email addresses and user feedback through an interactive modal.

 SwiftGuard combines cutting-edge AI technology with robust security protocols to keep you safe online.